FrancoisPorcher/deep-neurosegmentation/README.md

 ## Training nnUNet

-To train the nnUNet model, you can run the following command:
+To train the nnUNet model, you can run the `train_model.sh` script in the `./cluster_scripts` folder.

+By default: the `train_model.sh` script will train the model on the MindBoggle dataset with the 3d_fullres network and all folds.

+You should edit this file to train on the dataset you want.

+Here are the guidelines:

+This `train_model.sh` bash script will call the `nnUNetv2_train` command with the corresponding dataset, network, and fold.

 The general command is: